Print logo

 Parliament Board Game 'Sabha'

-In the month of January, Justice Adda organized a series of events to launch their Parliament Board Game ‘Sabha’, developed with the support of Hanns Seidel Foundation India.
-Sabha is a completely free and open access board based on a 'Print-And-Play' Model game.
+In the month of January, Justice Adda organized a series of outreach events to launch the Parliament Board Game ‘Sabha’, which is developed with the support of Hanns Seidel Foundation India.
+Sabha is a completely free and open access board game based on a 'print-and-play' model.

 The Indian Parliament is the foremost legislative body of the Republic of India.
 However, even after over seven decades of Independence, Parliament continues to remain a distant and notional entity for many.
-There is a severe dearth of useful resources about Parliament that speak directly to citizens, in particular young people who are the future of our country.
-Providing such an opportunity for learning to young people is especially important given their capacity to become leaders and mould a better future.
+There is a dearth of useful resources about Parliament that speak directly to citizens, in particular young people who are the future of our country.

-Among these outreach events, a Game Launch event was kicked-off at Bangalore International Centre (BIC) on January 29th, 2023.
-The objective of the event was to develop an understanding of the working of Indian Parliament among the participants, as they get the firsthand experience of passing a bill at the highest level of democracy i.e., the Indian Parliament.
+Among these outreach events, two game launch events were held at India Habitat Centre in New Delhi on January 14th, 2023 and at the Bangalore International Centre in Bangalore on January 29th, 2023.
+The participants gained invaluable insights into the working of Indian Parliament, as they immersed themselves in the role of an MP and got the firsthand experience of passing a bill at the highest level of democracy i.e., the Indian Parliament.

-The event was also attended by the former Member of Parliament, Mr. M.V.
-Rajeev Gowda.
-He represented Karnataka state and the Indian National Congress party in the upper house (Rajya Sabha).
+The launch event in Bangalore was also attended by the former Member of Parliament, Mr. M.V.
+Rajeev Gowda, who represented Karnataka state and the Indian National Congress party in the upper house (Rajya Sabha) of the Indian Parliament.

-As a next step, atleast 100 sets of Parliament Board game would be manufactured and disseminated to the universities, schools, and other relevant institutions, which engages with the youth interested in policy making and parliamentary procedures.
+As a next step, 100 sets of Parliament Board game will be distributed to selected universities, schools, and other relevant institutions that focus on enhancing the participation and capacity of the youth for better policy-making.